unicef/publicgoods-toolkit/community.md

 B2B Open Source, which is a much less inviting model.

-Archetypes help us identify that Android is not like a stereotypical open source project.
+Archetypes help us identify that Android is not like a stereotypical open-source project.
 They allow us to see its actual behavior.
 That reveals something about Android's strategy and helps us form credible expectations about how the project will behave in the future.
 It would be disastrous, for example, to build a product strategy that